lanmelo/snp-aws/docs/awsservices/ec2.md

 [EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html).

 ### Create an EC2 Key Pair
-{: .d-inline }
+To connect to an EC2 instance via SSH, you need an EC2 Key Pair.
+Key Pairs are region-specific, which means that you need a new key for each region you work in.
 [<sup>1</sup>](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html)
-{: .d-inline-block }
-ParallelCluster uses the EC2 service for computing.
-For this reason, you need an EC2 Key Pair in the region you are working in.
 1. If the .ssh directory is not present in your home directory, enter:
         ```
         sudo mkdir ~/.ssh